- About Us

 Lydia previously served as vice president of human resources and diversity, where she oversaw all human resource programs and practices.
 Prior to joining Tufts Health Plan in 2004, Lydia held senior level human resources management positions with Progress Software, Blue Cross and Blue Shield of New Hampshire, Lockheed Sanders and Emerson Hospital.

 Lydia is the board chair of Operation A.B.L.E. and is co-chair of the board of directors for the Boston Y Achievers program.
 She also serves as co-chair of the Jobs Committee as part of Perkins School for the Blind’s Perkins-Business Partnership.

 Lydia received her B.S. degree in management from the University of Massachusetts.

 Paul joined Tufts Health Plan in 2010 as chief medical officer.
-He is responsible for overseeing the 300-member health care services staff and for developing strategies for improving medical outcomes and reducing costs.
+He is responsible for for developing strategies for improving medical outcomes and reducing costs.
 Additionally, Paul helps Tufts Health Plan to develop new opportunities to partner with area hospitals and physicians.
 He also serves as the clinical spokesperson to members, legislators, regulators and the media.

 Most recently, Paul was chief of the division of internal medicine at St. Elizabeth's Medical Center in Boston and assistant clinical professor of medicine at Tufts University School of Medicine.
 While at St. Elizabeth's, Paul served as vice president and medical director of the Caritas Physician Network's community practice division and president of St. Elizabeth's Health Professionals IPA.

 Paul served as chair of the Medical Directors Committee for the Alliance of Community Health Plans working to help shape the committee's strategic priorities to promote high quality, affordable care and superior consumer experience for ACHP members.
-He currently serves as the Vice-Chairman for the BOD at Martin’s Point Health in Maine, and is on the board of directors of the Network for Excellence in Health Innovation.
+He currently serves as Committee Chairman for the BOD at Martin’s Point Health in Maine, and is on numerous other boards, including the Network for Excellence in Health Innovation.
 A member of the American Medical Association and the Massachusetts Medical Society, Paul currently maintains a limited private internal medicine practice.

 Paul is a graduate of Tufts University School of Medicine and completed his medical training at St. Elizabeth's Medical Center in Boston.
-He received his B.A. with honors in political science from Duke University.
+He received his B.A. from Duke University.